Skip to main content

 Welcome to the Medical Scientist Training Program

-Welcome to the University of Rochester Medical Scientist Training Program (MSTP).
-The MSTP incorporates the MD and PhD degrees into a cohesive curriculum, with the goal of endowing a select few with the clinical and basic science skills needed to not only understand disease, but translate that understanding into new therapies.
-At Rochester, this training is facilitated by outstanding faculty, talented and involved students, and a collaborative research environment.
-Our standard of excellence has been consistently recognized nationally and by the National Institutes of Health, with the 2023-2024 academic year marking our 65th year training physician-scientists and 50th year of MSTP funding.
+Welcome to the University of Rochester Medicine Medical Scientist Training Program (MSTP).
+The MSTP weaves the MD and PhD degrees into a cohesive curriculum, preparing a select group of trainees with the clinical and basic science skills needed not only to understand disease, but also to translate that understanding into new therapies.
+At Rochester, this training is supported by outstanding faculty, highly engaged students, and a deeply collaborative research environment.
+Our standard of excellence has been recognized nationally and by the National Institutes of Health; the 2024–2025 academic year marks our 66th year of training physician‑scientists and our 51st year of continuous MSTP funding.

 Prospective students, we hope you will take the time to read a brief message from our director and consider Rochester for your training.